aleshaleksey/fansys23/14-recipes.md

 ___

 ## Wizard
 Wizards are generalist spellcasters (who can specialise).
 A wizard's power is typically built upon years or decades of arcane study.

 This archetype focuses mostly on support and utility, but nothing is stopping it from using summoning and direct damage spells.
-Wizards is especially effective at counter-spelling, dispelling and spell breaking, since they are proficient in multiple "schools" of magic.
+Wizards are especially effective at counter-spelling, dispelling and spell breaking, since they are proficient in multiple "schools" of magic.

 This recipe can be modifying by swapping around the types of spellcasting taken, or taking fewer different spellcasting abilities, and more boons, or elemental blast.

+INT and WIS are both primary stats of a wizard.
+The rest depends on the flavour.
+Since a wizard should not be in the frontline, CON and CHA are a little bit less important than for other builds, however this does make combat more risky without solid tactics.

 |Level (base)|SP dice (Nat)| MP dice (Sup)|NAP|SAP|Abilities|Proficiencies|Notes|
 |-|-|-|-|-|-|-|-|